pdlfs/deltafs-umbrella/README.cray.md

 export CRAYPE_LINK_TYPE="dynamic"

-// If CRAYOS_VERSION is not in the env, we have to explicitly set it. export CRAYOS_VERSION=6
+// If CRAYOS_VERSION is not in the env, we have to explicitly set it.
+// On Nersc Edison, CRAYOS_VERSION is set by the Cray system
+// On Nersc Cori, which has a newer Cray, it is not set. export CRAYOS_VERSION=6

 // Make sure the desired processor-targeting module (craype-sandybridge,
-// craype-haswell, craype-mic-knl, etc.) and the desired PrgEnv-*
-// compiling environment (Cray, Intel, GNU, etc.) has been loaded.
+// or craype-haswell, or craype-mic-knl, etc.) has been loaded.

 // These targeting modules will configure the compiler driver scripts
 // (cc, CC, ftn) to compile code optimized for the processor
 // on the compute node.

+// Also make sure the desired compiler (PrgEnv-*
+// such as Intel, GNU, or Cray) has been set.

+// Using PrgEnv-intel is recommended.

-// Second, load a few addition modules needed by deltafs umbrella. module load cmake  # v3.5.0+ is required, the newer the better module load boost  # needed by mercury rpc
+// Second, load a few addition modules needed by deltafs umbrella. module load boost  # needed by mercury rpc module load cmake  # at least v3.x
 ```

 ### Step-2: build deltafs suite